mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-* As we can see, the most popular station for casual users is a short bike ride away from `tourist` attractions such as the Navy Pier, the Chicago River, city parks and several local eateries.
+* As we can see, the most popular station for casual users (`Streeter Dr. & Grand Ave.`) is a short bike ride away from `tourist` attractions such as the Navy Pier, the Chicago River, city parks and several local eateries.